Skip to Content

 Morant’s Curve – one of the best stops on this drive!

-The best way to get from Canmore to Lake Louise is by renting a car and driving yourself.
-This gives you the freedom to stop off where and when you want along this scenic 79.5 km (49 mile) stretch of road.
-Without stops, driving to Lake Louise from Canmore will take under an hour – but we recommend allowing at least one full day.
+By far the most flexible way to get from Canmore to Lake Louise is by renting a car and driving yourself.
+With a car, you’ll have the freedom to stop off wherever and whenever you want along this scenic 79.5 km (49 miles) stretch of road.
+Trust me, you’ll want to stop often to fill up your phone with photos!

 If you’re traveling from overseas, you will likely rent your car from the Calgary International Airport (the closest airport to Canmore) and, from there, drive the 105 km (65 miles) route from Calgary to Canmore.
 But you can rent a car from Canmore too if you wish.
 We usually use Discover Cars to book rental cars as they have great prices and lots of options between different rental car companies.

-• Alternatively, if you’re on a tight budget, you can catch a bus as far as Banff for as little as $10 CAD by buying a ticket with On-It Transit.
-The bus will drop you off at the Elk Street Transit Hub in Banff where you will walk one minute along Banff Avenue to Banff High School Transit Hub, where you can catch a bus into Lake Louise.
-You will catch the Roam Transit 8X bus, which typically runs every 2 hours and can cost anywhere between $3 – $15 CAD for a one-way ticket depending on the time of day you travel.
-So, in short, you can get yourself from Canmore to Lake Louise via bus for as little as $13 CAD one-way, provided you travel during off-peak hours.
+Alternatively, if you’re on a tight budget, you can catch a bus as far as Banff for as little as $10 CAD by buying a ticket with On-It Transit.
+The bus will drop you off at the Elk Street Transit Hub in Banff where you will walk one minute along Banff Avenue to Banff High School Transit Hub, where you can catch the Roam Transit 8X bus.

 Related Read: Another great road trip is the drive from Calgary to Lake Louise, we’ve listed all the best stops and heaps of essential info in our blog post!